Rexcrazy804/hjem-impure/README.md

 ```

 The next nixos-rebuild will overwrite hjem-impure's changes.
-Alternatively you can also re-create hjem's `/nix/store` links using
+Alternatively you can also re-create hjem's immutable links using
 ```bash
 systemd-tmpfiles --user --create
 ```